haakonaareskjold/docker-assignment/README.md

 You may find it beneficial to create shell scripts or a Makefile to simplify building and running the applications and Docker networks/images in the tasks below, rather than typing the commands every time since they can become rather long.

-### Evaluation

-To submit this lab you should demonstrate each of the scenarios below to one of the teaching assistants.

 ### Task 1: Single Client and Server